daronphang/programming-resources/javascript/frameworks/angular/decorators.md

 ## Host Binding

 Directives can also bind input properties in the host element.
 Similar to property binding.
 Helps to bind a class property to a property of the host element.

+This directive can change the properties of the host element.
+It can be used to link an internal property to an input property of the host element.
+If the internal property changes, the input property of the host element would also change.

 ```html
 <!-- _elementBorder is a property in host component -->